HelmchenLabSoftware/Cascade/README.md

 6. Use your editor of choice (e.g., Spyder or PyCharm) to get started with the demo files: type ``spyder`` in the console after activating the environment.<br> If you want to use the Jupyter demo Notebooks, you have to install ipython via ``pip install ipython ipykernel`` and make it visible in the new environment via ``python -m ipykernel install --user --name Cascade``.
 Then start the Jupyter notebook in the browser from the activated environment via ``jupyter notebook``, and do not forget to select the environment in the menu (Kernel -> Change Kernel -> Cascade).
 If you encounter problems, the internet is your friend (for example,e [here](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment))
 7. Now you're ready to process your data on your local computer!

 If you have an existing Python environment, you can also try simply installing the missing dependencies.
+Optionally, a Docker file together with instructions can be found in the ``etc`` folder of the repository.
 If you are interested in training models from scratch and speed up processing in general, you should use a dedicated GPU and install a GPU-based version of the deep learning framework (for the extensive analyses in the paper, we used a GeForce RTX 2080 Ti).
 This procedure can be challenging for beginners.
 You will find instructions for that via Google search, but a good starting point is the tutorial provided by [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut/blob/master/docs/installation.md).

 #### With a local installation (macOS)

 On macOS there is an issue with the Tensorflow build provided by Conda (see https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial ).
 There are several workarounds, but it seems to be most reliable to install Tensorflow and Keras using `pip`.
 To do so, follow these steps:
-1. Create a new Anaconda environment with required base packages: `conda env create -f environment_mac.yml`
+1. Create a new Anaconda environment with required base packages: `conda env create -f etc/environment_mac.yml`
 2. Activate the environment: `conda activate Cascade`
-3. Install Tensorflow / Keras: `pip install -r requirements_mac.txt`
+3. Install Tensorflow / Keras: `pip install -r etc/requirements_mac.txt`
 4. If you want to use the Jupyter demo Notebooks, make the new environment visible in Jupyter: `ipython kernel install --user --name=Cascade`

 This recipe has been tested on macOS 10.15 (Catalina).